sidrasajad/BehinDev-Task2/README.md

 # Error-Free and Responsive Header

 A project that demonstrates an error-free and responsive header built using HTML, CSS, and JavaScript.
-This project was developed as part of my internship at CodeSoft.
+This project was developed as part of my internship at BehinDev.

 ## 🔍 Key Features: